Mushrooms and rasberries in a basket

 • Create fun, informal opportunities for all ages to learn and grow in mushroom identification.

 The MMS encourages our members to go on an adventure and explore the world of fungi.
 We encourage you to venture into the woods and your backyards to discover the mushrooms that live and grow around you.
-This will include learning about these mushrooms online, in guidebooks, at MMS meetings, and on forays.
+This will include learning about these mushrooms through online resources, guidebooks, MMS meetings, and on forays.

 You can choose the mushrooms that you want to explore.
 There is no list of required fungi for your passport.
 You decide the species you will learn about and identify and the order in which you do so.